xMartin/php-introduction/10_inheritance.md

 PUBLIC!!
 PROTECTED!!

-Fatal error: Call to private method Foo::a_private_method() from context 'Bar' in /Users/lnwdr/Desktop/temp/visibility.php on line 41
+Fatal error: Call to private method Foo::a_private_method() from context 'Bar' in visibility.php on line 41 */
-*/

 //Objects can see other object's protected methods as long as their classes have a common ancenstor.
 They're "family" so to speak.
 Private methods are still off limits, though.